Brewing with RAPT Gen 4 BrewZilla

 It is best to stir the grain periodically while pouring it into your malt pipe to break up any dough balls (dry spots).
 Once you have added all the grain thoroughly stir the grain to ensure all the dough balls have been broken up.
 This will take about 2-5 minutes.

 Then insert the top screen into the malt pipe so that it lightly rests on top of the grain.
-After all the grain has been stirred in and the top screen inserted, you can then assemble the recirculation arm to recirculate the wort during the mash.
+After all the grain has been stirred in and the top screen inserted, you can then to recirculate the wort during the mash.

 The temperature on the digital controller reads the temperature at the bottom of the boiler near where the elements are mounted.
 It is important to understand that this is not the core temperature of the mash.
 If you recirculate long enough the mash temperature will eventually be close the measured temperature displayed on the digital controller.